saracasss/machine_learning_cancer_diagnosis/README.md

 Regarding the gene expression analysis portion of this project, we selected a dataset consisting of 289 samples with a balanced distribution of normal to tumoral samples.
 The dataset was sourced from the Curated Microarray Database (CuMiDa) created by the Structural Bioinformatics and Computational Biology Lab (SBCB) [1].
 SBCB initially encountered challenges conducting their own machine learning experiments on microarray datasets due to dispersion of sourced datasets spanning various platforms and repositories.
 In turn, SBCB sought to compile an easy-to-use, all-in-one database of cancer microarray datasets intended specifically for further research and education with machine learning methods and analyses.
 <br/>
-When considering appropriate datasets for training an image recognition model, our group found many
->>>DATA SELECTION FOR IMAGE CLASSIFICATION
+When considering appropriate datasets for training an image recognition model, our group found many promising leads, but were predominantly left attempting to navigate a labyrinth of copyright restrictions and licensing complexities.
+Due in large to the resources provided to us throughout our Data Analytics cousse, the ideal dataset for the purposes of this project was sourced from the Breast Cancer Histopathological Database (BreakHis)[6] provided by Kaggle user "ambarish (Bukun)" [7].
+This dataset includes photographs - at varying magnification - of tissue samples taken from 82 patients, and includes slides of benign as well as malignant presenting tissue samples.

 ### Method
 ##### Part I Gene Expression Analysis